 My pastry cream is too thick

-Why?
-The pastry cream is overcooked, or the quantities of the ingredients are not respected.
+- The quantities of the ingredients are not respected.

-It might also be related to the brand of starch used or the size of the eggs.
+- It might be related to the brand of starch used or the size of the eggs.

 Pastry cream is lumpy